Sherwin Williams Pediment: LRV, Undertones and a Little More

 - Sherwin Williams High Reflective White

-Is Pediment a good colour for the exterior of my home?
+Is Pediment a good color for the exterior of my home?

 Generally speaking, no. While there are many stones and roofs that LOVE the undertones of Pediment, not many people want to embrace this much purple-pink undertone on the exterior of their home.

-Is Pediment a popular paint colour right now?
+Is Pediment a popular paint color right now?

-What Benjamin Moore paint colours are the same as or similar to Pediment?
+What Benjamin Moore paint colors are the same as or similar to Pediment?

-Every colour has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…
+Every color has its own particular nuances and there will be NO perfect match – you WILL see shifts in undertones, temperature and depths, but you could check out…

 Shown above, Benjamin Moore Balboa Mist